mmarco02/SWEN1-Semester-Project/Protocol.md

 ### Token Authentication
 Whenever a user that is already registered logs in successfully, a token consisting of the username and a random UUID is created
 (e.g. user1-abc123), this token must be sent as a HTTP Authentication Bearer for each following request.
-For this i persits the Tokens in the Databse with the creation date.
+For this i persists the Tokens in the Database with the creation date.
 Each Token has an expiration time of 24 hours, after which the User has to log in again.
 If a user already has an existing token and logs in again, the old token is overwritten by the new one.